close

 ```html

-We finish the tour arriving at a magnificent viewpoint on Omaha Beach: WN 60.
-It's a must-see spot to watch the sunset on one of the longest beaches in Normandy.
+We finish the tour by arriving at a magnificent view of Omaha Beach: the WN 60 point.
+It's an unmissable spot to watch the sunset over one of the longest beaches in Normandy.

-This site is familiar to us, as it is the first stop we made during our road trip in the Manche.
+This site is familiar to us, as it is the first stop we made during our roadtrip in Manche.

 ```